 I wanted my private practice to focus on how technology is reconceptualizing our norms of connectivity, which was my research area in graduate school.

 Throughout childhood into adolescence, I loved to observe what was happening around me.
 I was raised as an only child and as a result, I spent a lot of time with adults and small groups and was intuitively aware of people’s connections.
 I saw technology beginning to have an impact on people’s presence with each other.
 When I went to college I looked for classes on socialization and tech, but at the time this didn’t exist.
-The closest thing I could find was a program speciality called, “Youth Culture.”
+The closest thing I could find was a program specialty called, “Youth Culture.”
 So, I went to where the program was– abroad for a semester at the University of Edinburgh.
 The classes covered how the youth connected to one another focusing on social media.
 It was fascinating to me.

-Since a certification in this exact area didn’t exist, it became clear to me that I would just have to go out of my way to find classes and trainings to create expertise in this area of rising relevance.
+Since a certification in this exact area didn’t exist, it became clear to me that I would just have to go out of my way to find classes and training to create expertise in this area of rising relevance.

 In graduate school, I implemented a program with the undergrads called, “StressLess” at Wash U to focus primarily on the two areas; these areas align with my private practice work as well.
 The first is productivity and the second is self-care–the habits surrounding how we recharge.
-Because I’ve attended so many different trainings, what works really well for my clients is creating individualized plans that meets everyone where they are.
+Because I’ve attended so many different pieces of training, what works really well for my clients is creating individualized plans that meet everyone where they are.
 People are fueled and fatigued by different things.
 One size does not fit all.
 It is key to meet them where they are to honor them and their needs as unique individuals.
 Then, we implement incremental nourishing habits™ for sustainable mental health surrounding our tech usage.

 I work with individuals, small groups, and hold corporate wellness workshop tailored to specific goals.
 I do love my one on one work because we get to do deeper personal change work more quickly as we examine their habits and interactions with tech.